-LEARNING OBJECTIVES: AFTER REVIEWING THIS MODULE, YOU SHOULD BE ABLE TO ...
+LEARNING OBJECTIVES: AFTER REVIEWING THIS MODULE, YOU SHOULD BE ABLE TO...

 - 1. Define stillbirth - 2.
-Understand the burden of stillbirths globally and in India - 3.
+Of stillbirths globally and in India - 3.
 Identify the common causes of stillbirth - 4.
 Explain potential risk factors of stillbirths - 5.
-Understand how stillbirths could affect your patients
+Understand how stillbirths could affect your patients - 6.
+Understand why stillbirths may be ignored in the health system